Particle creation: Schwinger + Unruh + Hawking: Combined Schwinger+Hawking

 Here it is assumed that $q{\cal E} \ll G^{-1} \sim E_{\rm Planck}^2$, i.e. the force between the charges is much smaller than the Planck "maximum force" limit conjectured by Gibbons\cite{Gibbons2003} (see also recent papers\cite{Faraoni2021,Schiller2021} and references therein, and the criticism in Ref.\cite{Volovik2022}).
 As a result, the total contribution to Eq.(\ref{BHpairs2}) is negative.
 We also take into account that the entropy of the RN black hole does not depend on charge $q$, which is due to the correlations between the inner and outer horizons.\cite{Volovik2021}

-As in Ref. \cite{Garfinkle1994} (see also \cite{Hawking1995} and references in \cite{Astorino2014}), the positive sign in the second term in Eq.(\ref{BHpairs2}) demonstrates that due to the positive entropy of the black holes the creation of pairs of Reissner-Nordstr\"om black holes is enhanced compared to pair production of particles or magnetic monopoles with the same masses and charges.
+As in Ref. \cite{Garfinkle1994} (see also \cite{Hawking1995} and references in \cite{Astorino2014}), the positive terms in Eq.(\ref{BHpairs2}) demonstrates that due to the positive entropy of the black holes, the creation of pairs of Reissner-Nordstr\"om black holes is enhanced compared to pair production of particles or magnetic monopoles with the same masses and charges.

 On the other hand the creation of the pairs of the RN white holes should be suppressed due to their negative entropy, $S_{\rm WH}=-S_{\rm BH}$:\cite{Volovik2021}

 There can be also the process of the creation of the pair: black hole + white hole.
 In this process the conventional Schwinger production is restored due to mutual cancellation of entropies of black and white holes: